 Upon the expiration of the lock-up period, substantially all of the shares subject to such lock-up restrictions will become eligible for sale, subject to the limitations discussed above.
-For a further description of these lock-up agreements, please see "Underwriting."
+For a further description of these lock-up agreements, please see "Underwriting (Conflicts of Interest)."